PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 ### Installing the Android SDK
 1. Download Android SDK - http://developer.android.com/sdk/index.html#download..
-1. Extract the contents into %USERPROFILE%/android
+1. Extract the contents into %USERPROFILE%\android
 1. Android's **platform-tools** and **tools** directories were added to the Git Bash session's PATH file while installing the Git SCM tools.

 1. Run the SDK Manager.
 You can do this in the Git Bash session by running: